zariuq/offer-network-thesis/README.md

 Additionally, HOR saves some potential for future matching steps, which has been found to be helpful when intelligently done in kidney exchange networks.

 Unfortunately, I lazily allowed rematching of OR-pairs even after one user rejects the match.
 I suspect the results will be more interesting when this 'feature' is removed.
+Another small error that was easier to correct has been corrected in time for the slides, so the slides have more accurate/up-to-date plots.

 HOR can be extended to a form of asymmetric exchanges resembling a formalism for gifts.